Code-Institute-Submissions/Code-Institute-MS1/README.md

-Welcome S-Lowes,

 # MS1 Code Institute

-I have decided to make a mock website for an imaginary climbing gym.
+This is a website for Sandstone the climbing gym.
 Designed to be eye catching, responsive & accesible on different devices.

 ![Multi-Device MockUp](documentation/images/multimedia.png)

-# User Experience
+## User Experience

-## User Stories
+### User Stories

 - First Time Visitor
     - When I visit this site I want to easily understand the purpose of the site and learn about the gym and it's specifications.